 NEVER offer your opinion of what is happening at the location to a media person or stranger.
 This can be interpreted as the company's position.
 DO NOT give statements, other than the above message, regarding the emergency situation to the MEDIA.
 Refer them to the Information Officer.

 Be courteous but firm.

 If the questioning persists, just keep politely repeating word for word the statement above.

-Rovers report to the Public Safety Group Supervisor.

 Name:

 Phone Number:

 Reception Centre:

 Location:

-Phone Number:

 Wind Direction: